Are you barely producing enough breast milk for your baby? Learn how to increase your milk supply with these tips—they actually work!

 I’ve met too many women who felt discouraged for quitting breastfeeding because they thought they had low milk supply.
 And for many, they did what they could with still no luck.
 But hopefully after reading this article, you’ve found new ways to increase your milk supply, even when you thought it impossible.

-Eat, drink and rest often to make your body as prepared to produce milk.
-And try some of the different pumping schedules for a few days to see if doing so increases your milk supply.
+Eat, drink and rest often to make your body as prepared to produce milk, and try different pumping schedules to increase your milk supply.
 You never know—you may just be the next person wondering what to do with her freezer stash of breast milk.

 Get more tips: